sams-tom/Multimodal-AUV/README.md

 * **coords.csv**: A primary metadata file containing entries for each processed optical image, including its filename, geographical coordinates (latitude, longitude), timestamp, and the relative path to its corresponding processed image and sonar patches within the output structure.

-* **image_XXXX/ subfolders**: Each subfolder is named after the processed optical image and contains:

-The processed optical image itself.
+* **image_XXXX/ subfolders**: Each subfolder is named after the processed optical image and contains the processed optical image itself.

 * **GeoTIFF patches** : Individual GeoTIFF files representing the extracted square patches from each of your input GeoTIFFs (e.g., bathymetry, side-scan sonar) for that specific location.

 ## 2.Predict Benthic Habitat Class using a Pre-trained Model 🐠

 Once you have your environment set up and data prepared, you can run inference using our pre-trained Multimodal AUV Bayesian Neural Network.
 This example demonstrates how to apply the model to new data and generate predictions with uncertainty quantification.

-Prerequisites:
+### Prerequisites:

-Ensure you have cloned this repository and installed all dependencies as described in the Installation Guide.
+* Ensure you have cloned this repository and installed all dependencies as described in the Installation Guide.

-Your input data (images and sonar files) should be organized as expected by the CustomImageDataset (refer to Multimodal_AUV/data/datasets.py for details).
-The --data_dir argument should point to the root of this organized dataset.
+* Your input data (images and sonar files) should be organized as expected by the CustomImageDataset (refer to ```Multimodal_AUV/data/datasets.py``` or the above example (1.) for details).
+The ```--data_dir``` argument should point to the root of this organized dataset.

-The script will automatically download the required model weights from the Hugging Face Hub.
+* The script will **automatically** download the required model weights from the Hugging Face Hub.

 Inference Command Example:

-To run inference on your multimodal AUV data and save the predictions to a CSV file, use the following command from the root directory of this repository:
 ```
 Bash